temporalio/documentation/docs/cluster-deployment-guide.md

       #...
     mysql-visibility:
       sql:
-        pluginName: 'mysql' # if using MySQL 8.0.17 or later with Temporal Server v1.20, use "mysql8" plugin for Advanced Visibility capabilities.
+        pluginName: 'mysql' # if using MySQL 8.0.17 or later with Temporal Server v1.20, use "mysql8" plugin for Advanced Visibility capabilities
         databaseName: 'temporal_visibility'
-        connectAddr: ' ' # remote address of this database; for example 127.0.0.0:3306
+        connectAddr: ' ' # remote address of this database; for example, 127.0.0.0:3306
-        connectProtocol: ' ' #protocol example: tcp
+        connectProtocol: ' ' # protocol example: tcp
         user: 'username_for_auth'
         password: 'password_for_auth'
         maxConns: 2